MariemMezghani/TopNews/README.md

 # Overview
 Top News is a news application that helps the users stay updated with trending news from different famous sources like CNN and BBC News.
+It fetches data from the internet with the NewsApi API.
-The app allows users to explore news articles by sources .
+The app allows its users to explore news articles by sources .
 When the user clicks on an article, he can read it, share it and write a comment.

 # Intended Users